kaur-b76/Netflix-Engagement-Churn-Analysis/README.md

 Device usage patterns, subscription plan characteristics, and payment history are identified as potential factors influencing churn and user behavior.
 Interactive slicers enhance the user's ability to explore the data, filter by specific dimensions, and uncover more granular insights.

-V Overview of the Dashboard Components
+V. Overview of the Dashboard Components
 The dashboard consists of multiple visual elements, each contributing to the overall analysis of churn behavior:

 - Key Performance Indicators (KPIs)